Flaura Winston, MD, PhD frequently shares her research at scientific conferences around the world.

 We deploy digital communications strategies, educational tool development and legislative advocacy to help translate our research recommendations into real-world solutions.
 These research communications and health promotion activities are geared both to those who can deliver our messages (e.g., news media, policymakers, medical professionals and advocates) and directly to families.

 Our recent translational research shows that more traditional models of information dissemination (e.g., press releases, media briefings, etc.) must be complemented by, and keep pace with, new technology and the changing information environment.
 The ways in which the public finds, consumes, and shares information is rapidly changing and offers great opportunities for direct engagement with parents and stakeholders.

 Essential to health promotion activities and research communications is collaboration with the key stakeholders who are best positioned to effect change: the media, policymakers and child and traffic safety advocacy organizations.
-These relationships allow us to engage end-users in early stages of Center research as well as develop useful tools and resources that contain CIRP research recommendations.
+These relationships allow us to engage end-users in early stages of Center research, as well as to develop useful tools and resources that contain CIRP research recommendations.

 Current Health Promotion Projects